SSoTme/13-ways-of-looking-at-a-turtle/README.md

   3. Create a tool (or use an existing tool) which can write that kind of code (for the full set).
   4. Update the "hand code" to call the "derived" version fo the code
   5. Delete the hand code version
-  6. Rinse and RepeatIncluded next are examples of the kind of information which is usually embeeded in "source code" directly, but which are much better described outside of the code.
+  6. Rinse and Repeat

+Included next are examples of the kind of information which is usually embeeded in "source code" directly, but which are much better described outside of the code.
 Databases and Spreadsheets work well for SSoT - but there are many options for gathering SSoT data from.

 The kinds of data that were moved over to the SSoT are: